Moscow pledges 'full protection' to any areas annexed by Russia

 Russia has sought to defend its seven-month old war at the United Nations, with Foreign Minister Sergei Lavrov saying that regions of Ukraine where widely-derided referendums are being held would be under Russia's "full protection" if annexed by Moscow.

-The referendums in four eastern Ukrainian regions, aimed at annexing territory Russia has taken by force since its invasion in February, entered their third day on Sunday and the Russian parliament could move to formalise the annexation within days.
+The referendums in four eastern Ukrainian regions, aimed at annexing territory Russia has taken by force since its invasion in February, were being staged for a third day on Sunday and the Russian parliament could move to formalise the annexation within days.

+By incorporating the four areas of Luhansk, Donetsk, Kherson and Zaporizhzhia into Russia, Moscow could portray attacks to retake them as an attack on Russia itself, a warning to Kyiv and its Western allies.

+The Russian annexations raise the risk of a direct military confrontation between Russia and the NATO military alliance as Western arms are being used by Ukrainian troops.

-President Vladimir Putin on Wednesday ordered Russia's first military mobilisation since World War Two, a move that triggered protests across the country and sent flocks of military-age men fleeing, causing tailbacks at borders and sold-out flights from the country.
+President Vladimir Putin on Wednesday ordered Russia's first military mobilisation since World War Two.
+The move triggered protests across Russia and sent many men of military age fleeing.

-Russia's two most senior lawmakers on Sunday addressed a string of complaints about the mobilisation, ordering regional officials to get a handle on the situation and swiftly solve the "excesses" that have stoked public anger.
+Two of Russia's most senior lawmakers on Sunday addressed a string of complaints about the mobilisation, ordering regional officials to get a handle on the situation and swiftly solve the "excesses" that have stoked public anger.

 He cast opposition to what Russia calls a "special operation" as limited to the United States and countries under its sway.
 Nearly three-quarters of states in the assembly voted to reprimand Russia and demand it withdraw its troops.

-In a news conference following his speech Lavrov said the regions where votes are underway would be under Moscow's "full protection" if they are annexed by Russia.
+Lavrov said told a news conference after his speech that the regions where votes are underway would be under Moscow's "full protection" if they are annexed by Russia.

 LOOMING ANNEXATION